ocrmypdf/OCRmyPDF/docs/batch.rst

 installed.
 Attached is a script to address particular quirks of using OCRmyPDF on one of these devices.

-This is only possible for x86-based Synology products.
-Some Synology products use ARM or Power processors and do not support Docker.
+At the time this script was written, it only worked for x86-based Synology products.
+It is not known if it will work on ARM-based Synology products.
 Further adjustments might be needed to deal with the Synology's relatively limited CPU and RAM.

 .. literalinclude:: ../misc/synology.py